 A headline support promise is only the starting point.

-For robot vacuums, real post-purchase risk is determined by **which clock
+For robot vacuums, real post-purchase risk is determined by which clock applies, where the claim must be filed, whether seller-channel conditions apply, and whether your purchase evidence is acceptable.

 Sources & References